'Your sign saved my life today': How a Wellington woman's bumper sticker helped someone decide to keep living

 Brooke Lacey, a 22-year-old political science student knows what it's like to struggle – she, like so many New Zealanders, has been there.
 That's why last year she printed bumper stickers with a message of hope.

 "Please don't take your life today.
-The world is so much better with you in.
+The world is so much better with you in it.
 More than you realise, stay."

 She stuck one of them on the back of her car, and more or less forgot about it, until two days ago when she came back to a note on her windshield.